 Whether image processing, film and television production, prepress, or photography, whether for professional use or use at home – EIZO ColorEdge monitors impress with their exact and absolutely colour-accurate displays.

 Homogeneous luminance distribution and good colour purity are key to achieving very accurate image rendering.
-The Digital Uniformity Equaliser (DUE) circuit takes care of this.
+The Digital Uniformity Equalizer (DUE) circuit takes care of this.
 It automatically corrects non-uniformities in terms of luminance and chrominance for all tone values across the entire image area – pixel by pixel.

 When it comes to colour accuracy when working, how well a monitor can differentiate between colour tones is of fundamental importance.
 To achieve the maximum colour depth and prevent the formation of stripes, banding, and washing, EIZO relies on the ultimate perfection: a 16 bit look-up table (LUT) ensures precise colour resolution, meaning that even the finest structures in darker areas of the image are reproduced so that they are absolutely accurate in every detail.

 Wide gamut designates a colour space that is considerably larger than the visible palette of conventional LCDs.
 Depending on the model, it covers up to 100% NTSC and 99% of the Adobe RGB colour space.
-The colors of these monitors bring about a realistic image quality that was previously impossible in LCDs.
+The colours of these monitors bring about a realistic image quality that was previously impossible in LCDs.